joefitzgerald/gabby/README.md

   -h, --help    Show context-sensitive help.

 Commands:
-  impact
+  calendar impact
     Perform an impact analysis of events over a given time period.

-Run "gabby <command> --help" for more information on a command
+Run "gabby <command> --help" for more information on a command.
 ```